VR-25/acc/README.md

 - [Must read - how to prolong lithium ion batteries lifespan](https://batteryuniversity.com/index.php/learn/article/how_to_prolong_lithium_based_batteries/)
 - Android or Android based OS
-- Any root method (e.g., [Magisk](https://github.com/topjohnwu/Magisk/))
+- Any root solution (e.g., [Magisk](https://github.com/topjohnwu/Magisk/))
 - [Busybox\*](https://github.com/search?o=desc&q=busybox+android&s=updated&type=Repositories/) (only if not rooted with Magisk)
-- [curl](https://github.com/search?o=desc&q=curl+android&s=updated&type=Repositories/) (for fbind --upgrade, optional)
+- [curl](https://github.com/search?o=desc&q=curl+android&s=updated&type=Repositories/) (for acc --upgrade, optional)
-- Non-Magisk users can enable acc auto-start by running /data/adb/$id/service.sh, a copy of, or a link to it - with init.d or an app that emulates it
+- Non-Magisk users can enable acc auto-start by running /data/adb/vr25/acc/service.sh, a copy of, or a link to it - with init.d or an app that emulates it.
 - Terminal emulator
 - Text editor (optional)